-- Necessary documents required by the School (Medical Forms and Emergency Contact Form) must be completed and submitted by the first day of school.
+- Necessary documents required by the School (Medical Form and Emergency Contact Form) must be completed and submitted by the first day of school.

 - All School Fees must be paid prior to entry to the School.
-An invoice will be sent to the address indicated on the Application Form after the enrolment is confirmed by both the School and the parents.
+An invoice will be sent to the email addresses indicated on the online application form after the enrolment is confirmed by both the School and the parents.

 |After Enrolling at St. Michael’s International School|

 By accepting a place at St. Michael’s International School, parents agree to:

 - Pay fees promptly, upon receipt of invoice,as outlined in the Payment Policy

 - Take an active and supportive role in the life of the School